Aden Sh. Hassan: History

 Aden hails from a prominent family.
 They are known as the Ambassadorial Brothers.
 His father Sheikh Hassan Nuriye was a prominent Sheikh in Ethiopia, Djibouti and Somaliland.
 Sheikh Hassan had sired three sons who represented three African countries at ambassadorial level.
 Mohamed brothers are Mohamed Sheikh Hassan who represented Somalia at ambassadorial level and was the ambassador for Somalia to Canada, Nigeria and South Africa.
-His other brother Ismail Sheikh Hassan was the Djiboutian ambassador to Oman and the Kingdom of Saudi Arabia.
-Aden Sheikh Hassan belongs to the Rer Ughaz (Reer Ugaas), Makahiildheere (Makahildere), subsection of the Makahiil (Makahil) branch of the Gadabursi (Gadabuursi).
+His other brother Ismail Sheikh Hassan was the Ethiopian ambassador to Sudan and Libya.
+Aden Sheikh was the Ambassador of Djibouti to Saudi Arabia and Egypt.
+Sheikh Hassan family belongs to the Rer Ughaz (Reer Ugaas), Makahiildheere (Makahildere), subsection of the Makahiil (Makahil) branch of the Gadabursi (Gadabuursi).
 Mohamed served his country as ambassador to Canada and afterwards ambassador to Nigeria and South Africa.